Risk Factors for Esophageal Cancer

 Alcohol and Smoking Combined

-The combined effect of heavy alcohol consumption and black-tobacco smoke has been shown to multiply the risk of esophageal cancer by a 100 fold.
-Moderate alcohol intake combined with moderate tobacco use (of any kind) increase the risk 10-20 fold, whereas moderate use of either of these substances by itself does not affect risk statistics.
+The combined effect of heavy alcohol consumption and black-tobacco smoke has been shown to multiply the risk of esophageal cancer much more than using either alone.

 Ingestion of Irritants